-The auditors have made two best practice recommendations for the City: Credit Cards and Budgeted Transfers.
-Subsequent to the completion of the audit, staff began decreasing the number of credit cards issued and will continue to do so.
-Staff agrees with the recommendations and will be implementing each one.
-These are repeat findings from last year.
+The auditors have made one best practice recommendation for the City: Budgeted Transfers.
+Staff agrees with the recommendation and will be implementing each one.
+This is repeat finding from last year.

 Independent Accountant's Report on Agreed-Upon Procedures Applied to Appropriations Limit Worksheets